 Stripe is a company that provides payment processing to nonprofit customers.
 They primarily provide their products regionally, with most customers in California (although they are present in other states as well).

-Most Stripe customers are civic and social organizations, social advocacy organizations, and grantmaking foundations with revenues ranging from $288,705 to $8.0 million.
+Most Stripe customers are civic and social organizations with revenues ranging from $306,675 to $11 million.

-Competitors to Stripe in the nonprofit sector include Network for Good, and PayPal.
+Competitors to Stripe in the nonprofit sector include PayPal, and Network for Good.

 Log in to see a complete profile, including complete list of identified customers.